Honkytonk University

-Honkytonk University is the ninth studio album by American country music artist Toby Keith, released on May 17, 2005 by DreamWorks Records.
+Honkytonk University is the ninth studio album by American country music artist Toby Keith.
+It was released on May 17, 2005 by DreamWorks Records.
 The album has been certified 1× Platinum for sales of in excess of 1 million units.
 "Honkytonk U" was the first single to be released from the album, breaking the country top 10.
 "As Good as I Once Was" was the album's biggest hit, topping the Billboard Hot Country Songs charts for six weeks.
 It was Keith's last studio album for DreamWorks before the label's bankruptcy in 2006.

 Track listing

 All songs written by Toby Keith and Scotty Emerick except where noted.